flutter/website/index.md

 the previous build with the current build and determining what modifications need to be made to the user interface.

-This automated comparison is surprisingly effective, enabling high-performance, interactive apps.
+This automated comparison is quite effective, enabling high-performance, interactive apps.
 And the design of the build function simplifies your code by focusing on declaring what a widget is made of, rather than the complexities of updating the user interface from one state to another.